 The Rural Immersion Programme gave an opportunity to the participants to learn about the role played by Community Institutions and Women Collectives.
 They also built their understanding of the core concepts of Sustainable Livelihood, Integrated Natural Resource Management, and the Mahatma Gandhi National Rural Employment Act (MGNREGA).

 The challenges of the Rural Immersion Programme were logistics, food, time constraints, and travel.

 The Rural Immersion Programme could have been improved by focusing on learning by doing suggestive journal writing.
 The Programme would have been of great significance if major highlights, observations, and key learnings were discussed by the participants at the end of the day.

 Manjari Foundation awarded the certificate to all participants for participating in rural immersion.

-My short time in India with Manjari Foundation has taught me more about myself and the world we live in than all my years of schooling combine.
+My short time in India with Manjari Foundation has taught me more about myself and the world we live in than all my years of schooling combined.
 Don’t believe everything you hear and everything you read just because it’s easier than seeking out the truth.
-You shouldn’t fear things you simply don’t understand or miss an opportunity to learn because you assume the counter part has nothing to teach.
+You shouldn’t fear things you simply don’t understand or miss an opportunity to learn because you assume the counterpart has nothing to teach.
 Everyone in this world has something to offer, just as everyone in this world has something to learn.
 Step out of the dark and give the world and the people in it the opportunity to change your perspective, they may surprise you.
 Stand up for what you believe in so those that are afraid to speak up can realize their worth and draw the strength to pay it forward.
-Be free, be informed and most important be EMPOWERED.
+Be free, be informed, and most important be EMPOWERED.